horus-view-and-explore/horus-code-block/README.md

 manipulation by erasing the four least significant bits of raw video buffer bytes of input messages.

+[Cuda](examples/cuda/) contains examples on how to use Horus Cuda Code Block.

 ## Building for an embedded device

 In order to build a Code Block shared library for your embedded device, the